BenD2525/Your-Health-Now/README.md

 #### User Stories
 User Stories were then created to guide the development process.
 These are listed below and were logged as Issues, sorted into Milestones and completed on my project board in Github.

-- As a user, I want to be able to edit and update an exercise planner for myself.
-- As a user, I want to be able to update entries on the exercise planner when I have done them.
 - As a user I want to be able to delete my stats.
 - As a user I want to be able to view my stats over time.
 - As a user I want to be able to see how my weight changes over time in graph format.